adelriosantiago/sample-workspace/README.md

 # sample-workspace
-Just a sample workspace for GIT testing
+Just a sample workspace for GIT command testing